mongoosejs/mpath/README.md

 ####Field assignment rules

 The rules utilized mirror those used on `mpath.get`, meaning we can take values returned from `mpath.get`, update them, and reassign them using `mpath.set`.
-Note that setting nested arrays of arrays can get unweildy quickly.
+Note that setting nested arrays of arrays can get unwieldy quickly.
 Check out the [tests](https://github.com/aheckmann/mpath/blob/master/test/index.js) for more extreme examples.

 #####Maps